 Best Activities on Santa Catalina Island, CA

 Along with shops and restaurants, there are many activities on the island.
 You can take the Garibali Public Bus to the Wrigley Memorial Botanic Garden, enjoy ziplining down a canyon, go parasailing past the harbor, or snorkel or scuba dive at the marine sanctuary, Descanso Beach, and Lovers Cove.
 You can rent a wetsuit and snorkel gear at Descanso Beach Ocean Sports, where you can also rent kayaking equipment.
 This year, we attended the 33rd Annual JazzTrax Festival in the casino ballroom.
-It was a spectacular event!
+It gave us the opportunity to enjoy the views and lighting from the ballroom and was a spectacular event!